 The N-DEx System connects many regional and local information-sharing systems and leverages their collective power to provide access to millions of records.
 The N-DEx System complements existing state and regional systems and is positioned to fill in gaps in the many areas of the country where no information sharing system or program currently exists.
 The N-DEx System contains over 332 million records from nearly 6,000 criminal justice agencies.
-Additionally, the N-DEx System provides access to an additional 292 million records from the Department of Homeland Security, the Interstate Identification Index, the NCIC and INTERPOL.
+Additionally, the N-DEx System provides access to an additional 292 million records from DHS, the Interstate Identification Index, the NCIC and INTERPOL.
 N-DEx System records contain information on more than 2.5 billion entities (persons, places, things, and events).

 Law Enforcement Enterprise Portal (LEEP): The FBI's LEEP is a gateway for thousands of users in the criminal justice, intelligence, and military communities to gain access to critical data protected at Controlled Unclassified Information level in one centralized location.
-With one click, users can securely access national security, public safety, and terrorism information contained within dozens of federal information systems, including: cyber-crime investigative resources; situational awareness tools; nationwide criminal justice records; national gang information; training tools; secure file sharing;

-national security and suspicious activity reporting data; geo-spatial tools; as well as tools to report crime statistics and police data.
-Consistent with the National Strategy for Information Sharing and Safeguarding, LEEP also connects users to other federations serving the United States Intelligence Community, the criminal intelligence community, and homeland security community.
+With one click, users can securely access national security, public safety, and terrorism information contained within dozens of federal information systems.
+Consistent with the National Strategy for Information Sharing and Safeguarding, LEEP also connects users to other federations serving the USIC, the criminal intelligence community, and homeland security community.
 LEEP gives users the ability to transfer and use information efficiently and effectively in a consistent manner across multiple organizations and systems to accomplish operational goals.